-When you plug in those numbers into this calculator, you will get output figures.
+When you plug those numbers into this calculator, you will get output figures.
+These numbers will tell you precisely what the trace width is.
 These figures of trace width include the trace width (measured in amps), the trace temperature (measured in Celsius), resistance (measured in ohms), the voltage drop (measured in volts), and the power dissipation (measured in watts).
-These numbers will tell you precisely what the trace width is.

 1.5 Figures to remember

-After you have gotten all this information and you have the output numbers, take those down and keep them to the side.
+After getting all this information and having the output numbers, take those down and keep them to the side.
 You now have measurements for both the PCB trace as well as the PCB trace width.
 You also know that there are methods of testing individual components of PCB trace to see if there is a width range.
 Armed with this information, you can now begin the process of repairing your PCB trace.

 2. PCB Trace Width Calculator Type

 All the calculators that calculate the trace width base their calculations on industry standards.
 The most common standards in use in commercial and industrial applications take the IPC 2221 and IPC 2152.
 Both the standards have been developed by the Association Connecting Electronics Industries, a trade association that sets standards for the manufacturing and assembly of electronic equipment.

 2.1 IPC 2221 Calculator